mbryzek/schema-evolution-manager/README.md

 ## Installation

-There are two ways to install schema evolution manager:
+There are three ways to install schema evolution manager:

+1. Via brew

+        brew install schema-evolution-manager

 1. Direct install using ruby (no dependency on ruby gems)